yosefrow/scalable-eks/README.md

 The EKS Cluster is deployed contains 2 nodes distributed to 3 private networks in 3 AZs of the VPC we created.

-Although we allow public access to the API, in a production environment we would remove this access and only allow access securely such as through a VPN.

 min_size, max_size, and desired_size are all the same (2) because we haven't provisioned a cluster auto-scaler

 **Note**: Changing desired_size after provisioning will not influence the number of nodes, but you can raise the min_size as a workaround

 Deployed to: https://eu-west-1.console.aws.amazon.com/eks/home?region=eu-west-1#/clusters/scalable-eks-cluster

+### Security

+Although we allow public access to the API, in a production environment we would remove this access and only allow access securely such as through a VPN.

 ## KEDA Autoscaler